NSHipster/articles/2019-03-25-xcode-source-extensions.md

 and Xcode applies those changes once the completion handler is called.
 Modifying the `selections` property updates the user's selection in the same way.

-In our example, we first loop over the `lines` of code array.
+In our example,
+we first loop over the `lines` of code.
 For each line,
 we use a [regular expression](/swift-regular-expressions/) to determine if it has a code mark that needs reformatting.